inorganik/JPLogRecorder/README.md

 ### Enable Production logging
 Say you're about to drop a release to TestFlight, but you want logging kept on so your users can use a function in your app that sends you the log when an error occurs.
 No problem, just call `[JPLogRecorder setShouldLogInProduction:YES]`.
 The default behavior for prod is that logging is disabled.

+### Javascript?
+If you are looking for a javascript equivalent to this logging class, check out [debugout](https://github.com/inorganik/debugout.js).